hashicorp/terraform-provider-vsphere/website/docs/d/folder.html.markdown

 # vsphere\_folder

 The `vsphere_folder` data source can be used to get the general attributes of a vSphere inventory folder.
+The data source supports creating folders of the 5 major types - datacenter folders, host and cluster folders, virtual machine folders, storage folders, and network folders.

 Paths are absolute and must include the datacenter.

 ## Example Usage